pipelinelabo/datalaiq-wiki/search/netflow/netflow.md

 ## Netflow

 The netflow processor is designed to extract and filter raw netflow data frames, allowing for quickly identifying network flows, filtering on ports, or generally monitoring the behavior of aggregate flows.
-Gravwell has a native netflow ingester which is open source and available at https://github.com/gravwell/ingesters or as an installer in the [quickstart section](#!quickstart/downloads.md).
+DatalaiQ has a native netflow ingester which is open source and available at https://github.com/gravwell/ingesters or as an installer in the [quickstart section](#!quickstart/downloads.md).

 ### Supported Options